 Japanese Numbers & How to Count in Japanese

-Before we start, there are a few things you need to know about counting in Japanese.
+Before we start, there are a few things you need to know to help you learn Japanese counting even faster.

 First of all, people in Japan use Arab numerals a lot like the rest of the world.
-But Japanese numbers are still important since on certain occasions, like traditional ceremonies, for example, Japanese people always use the Japanese kanji numerals.
+But Japanese numbers are still important as on special occasions like traditional ceremonies, Japanese people always use the Japanese kanji numerals.

 Secondly, the Japanese use counters, which could be a headache for English speakers.
 Counters specify what kind of objects you are counting in Japanese, and the list of counters can be quite long.
-In this article, we will introduce you to a few counters related to time.
+So in this article, we will introduce a few counters related to time.

 There are two different ways to pronounce the numbers 1 to 10 in Japanese.
 One is the Sino-Japanese way, or pronouncing numbers as Chinese characters (on’yomi or “On reading”); the other way is the native Japanese way, which is based on the ancient pronunciation of the native Japanese language (kun’yomi or “Kun reading”).

-To distinguish between the two, you just need to remember that the native Japanese number always has the phoneme “tsu” at the end of the word.
+To distinguish between the two, you just need to remember that the native Japanese numbers always has the phoneme “tsu” at the end of the word.

 |Number||Sino-Japanese reading||Kanji||Native Japanese reading||Kanji|